-Generation of the four code lists for each patient
+2.2 Generation of the four code lists for each patient

-Generation of the reference coding
+2.2.1 Generation of the gold standard list

 First, the doctor responsible for that patient’s inpatient stay identified the primary and secondary diagnoses for their patient using the case notes, test results and their knowledge about the patient.
-These diagnoses were then converted into ICD 10 codes by the specialist coder in the presence of the doctor.
-Then, the specialist coder suggested new or modified codes after reading the case notes alone.
+These diagnoses were then converted into ICD 10 codes by the coder in the presence of the doctor.
+Then, after reading the case notes alone, the coder suggested new or modified codes.
 The doctor could then decide whether to accept the changes or not.
-The resulting list was taken as the reference list of diagnosis codes for each patient.
+The resulting list was taken as the gold standard for each patient.
 During this process, the team was blinded to the contents of the discharge summary.

-Generation of remote coding with case notes
+2.2.2 Generation of remote coding with case notes

-The experienced hospital coders used the case notes and electronic discharge summaries to generate this list during the routine hospital coding process.
+The coders used the case notes and electronic discharge summaries to generate this list during the routine hospital coding process.
 Coders were blind to the three other code lists.

-Remote coding with discharge summary and Point of care coding by coder and doctor with electronic discharge summaries
+2.2.3 Remote coding with discharge summary and Point of care coding by coder and doctor with electronic discharge summaries

-The doctor naïve to the clinical case and the specialist coder independently and simultaneously generated a list of diagnoses from the anonymised discharge summary.
-The specialist coder generated a list of codes from the electronic discharge summary and converted them into ICD10 codes.
+A new doctor naïve to the clinical case and the coder independently and simultaneously generated a list of diagnoses from the anonymised discharge summary.
+The coder generated a list of codes from the electronic discharge summary and converted them into ICD10 codes.
 This corresponds to the remote coding with discharge summaries.
-Then, the doctor and specialist coder compared their lists and generated a complete list of codes that was taken as the point of care coding list.
-Anonymised discharge summaries and a wash-out period of at least three weeks after the derivation of the reference coding were used to reduce memory effects of the specialist coder.
+Then, the doctor and coder compared their lists and generated a complete list of codes that was taken as the point of care coding list.
+Anonymised discharge summaries and a wash-out period of at least three weeks after the derivation of the gold standard were used to reduce memory effects in the coder.

-Comparison of coding methods
+2.3 Comparison of coding methods

-For each patient, the remote coded list using discharge summary, remote coded list using case notes and discharge summary and the point of care coding were compared to the reference coding.
+For each patient, the remote coded list using discharge summary, remote coded list using case notes and discharge summary and the point of care coding were compared to the gold standard.

-The comparison of code accuracy for each method was undertaken by matching each ICD10 code at the level of 3 or 4 characters, the ICD block title or clinical meaning alone.
-Six categories of accuracy compared to the reference coding were defined:
+The comparison of code accuracy for each method was undertaken by matching each ICD10 code at the level of 3 or 4 characters, the ICD block title or clinical meaning alone (An example of ICD 10 structure and explanation of these terms is shown in Figure 1).
+Six categories of accuracy compared to the gold standard coding were defined:

 Accurate, if the same four ICD10 characters appeared on both lists